 Every day we are moving a step closer towards more advanced technology.
 Brands like Apple, Samsung, Sony, etc., are coming out with sophisticated gadgets like smart watches & other wearable devices that are meant to make our life better & comfortable.
 The wearable technology has captured only a small market as of now, but is growing steadily as more & more consumers are getting interested in it.

 Designing for wearable devices poses a unique challenge unlike other designing projects.
 The device has to function flawlessly with a design that needs to be optimized for one of the smallest size screens designers have ever worked with.
-Ultimately, the motive is to create a wearable device which is visually appealing, user friendly and performs all the required functions.
+Ultimately, the motive is to create a wearable device which is visually appealing, user friendly and performs all the required functions with a great mobile ui ux designers team.
 Here are some of the best designing guidelines for wearable devices .

 Minimal Design with Creative Aspects